Skip to primary navigation Skip to content Skip to footer

 Rainbow Butterflyfish

-As suggested by its name, the rainbow butterflyfish is among the most colorful in the butterfly family.
+As its name suggests, the rainbow butterflyfish is among the most colorful in the butterfly family.
 We often see these beauties at Mala Pier in Lahaina.
-The attractive stripe pattern contrasted by jet-black lines makes these fish some of the most enticing to photograph.
+Their attractive stripe pattern, contrasted by jet-black lines, makes them some of the most enticing to photograph.

 Lau Wiliwili